JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/exercises.md

 ![](sin.svg)

-There will be a whole [section](@ref Plots.jl) about the Plots package later in the course.
+There will be a whole [section](@ref Plots.jl) dedicatd to the Plots package.
 However, we need some basic functionality to visualize the outputs of the following exercises.

 ```@raw html
 <div class = "exercise-body">